 - Keep an eczema journal.
 Write down where you were and what you were doing when your symptoms flared up.
 It can help you figure out what things might be triggering them.
 Share the journal with your doctor during appointments.

 - Stay away from things that irritate your skin.
-Common ones include wool, soaps and detergents, perfume, chemicals, sand, and cigarette smoke.
+Common ones include wool, soaps and detergents (always use unscented soap and laundry detergent), perfume, chemicals, sand, and cigarette smoke.